5 mindfulness activities to help you during divorce and separation

 Divorce and separation are widely accepted as being one of the most emotionally traumatic things a person can go through.
-At amicable, we understand that it’s the emotional journey of the divorce that can be, not only the hardest part but the most difficult element to control.
+At amicable, we understand that it’s the emotional journey of the divorce that can be, not only the hardest part but also the most difficult element to cope with.

 How can mindfulness help your mental health?